Herschel Walker to Newsmax: Senate 'Committees Can Be Even' With Georgia Win

-During an interview on “Spicer & Co.,” the Republican candidate also stressed the importance of turnout for the Dec.
-6 race against Democratic Sen. Raphael Warnock, including mail-in votes.
+During an interview on "Spicer & Co.," the Republican candidate also stressed the importance of turnout for the Dec.
+6 race against Democrat Sen. Raphael Warnock, including mail-in votes.

 "As soon as we knew there was a runoff, we got on the bus tour, and we started hitting the road again," Walker shared, emphasizing the importance of the "turnout, having your vote counted."